-Tenants > Laws & Legal Issues > Legal Opinion
+Home > Tenants > Important Legal Info > Legal Opinion

-Recognizing that not everyone has time to read the opinion in full, this section highlights key aspects of the legal opinion to provide easy reference for landlords and tenants who are dealing with this issue.
+The following are highlights of the legal opinion we commissioned to provide easy reference for landlords and tenants who are dealing with second-hand smoke issues.

 Yes.
 It is perfectly legal for landlords to make their buildings smoke-free.
 Landlords have the right to designate all or part of a building as smoke-free, including individual units, balconies and the entire property.
 While all new tenancy agreements can include a ‘no smoking’ clause, landlords must ‘grandfather’ (exempt) existing tenants during the length of their tenancy, or unless they consent in writing to the new policy.